mvanzetti/thesis/chipseq/Chip-Seq_H3K27ac_info.md

 # Paired-End mode is off
 ```

-Above the resulting output files we are interesting on:
+Above the resulting output files we are interested on:

 - *NAME_peaks.broadPeak* is in BED6+3 format which is similar to narrowPeak file, except for missing the 10th column for annotating peak summits.
 Columns are:
 	- *chrom*: name of the chromosome (or contig, scaffold, etc.).